Taaanos/flashback/README.md

 Create a folder containing the videos you want to compile; aka a video pool.
 For the video path, you can drag and drop the file in the terminal to get the path.

+Or simply select the folders you want to use as a video pool and drag and drop them in the terminal to get the paths.

 You can run the script using the following command:

 ```bash